How to Close a Bank Account: A Comprehensive Guide

 Monitor Your Credit Report

 While closing a checking or savings account typically doesn’t impact your credit score, any unpaid overdrafts or negative balances may be reported to credit bureaus.
-Regularly checking your credit report can help you spot and address any issues early.

 Frequently Asked Questions About Closing a Bank Account